-It is expected that all departments will offer normal pre-pandemic hours gradually reopening in summer.
-If there are efficiencies or alternative service options that would like to be continued starting in June, please work with their component administrator.
+It is expected that departments will offer normal pre-pandemic hours.
+If there are efficiencies or alternative service, options that would like to be continued during this time, please work with the component administrator.

 The expectation is that every office will be open to provide access to in-person inquiries and services.
 This does not mean that all employees need to back in-person every one of these days.
-We ask that managers work with their departments to create schedules for adequate coverage and we understand that may look different for each department during the summer 2022 term.
+We ask that managers work with their departments to create schedules for adequate coverage and we understand that may look different for each department.

 Managers must determine appropriate staffing levels needed to provide support to the college community.

-All Classified Professional and Management Team employees will be expected to have some portion of their assignment onsite.
-For the summer reopening, supervisors should schedule staff to maintain appropriate service levels.
-Managers may schedule Classified Professionals on a rotational or shift basis.
+All classified and management employees will be required to have some portion of their weekly assignment onsite.
+Supervisors should schedule staff to maintain appropriate service levels.
+Managers may schedule classified professionals on a rotational or shift basis.
 Staffing decisions must be fair and consistent within the department (i.e. One staff member shouldn’t be required to cover a disproportionate number of days than any other).
 Component vice presidents will be available to confer with managers as needed.

-No. All classified employees, with the exception noted below, will be expected to have some portion of their weekly assignment onsite unless they have an accommodation that has been approved by Human Resources.
+No. All classified employees will be expected to have some portion of their weekly assignment onsite unless they have an accommodation that has been approved by Human Resources.

-The expectation is that every department, site, and program be open to serve the college community two days a week.
+The expectation is that every department, site, and program be open to serve the college community.

 Yes, managers are allowed to continue to have a portion of their weekly assignment remote.
 Managers should submit the telecommuting form directly to their direct supervisor.
 This must be approved by the component administrator and ensure that all managerial oversight duties are covered and area needs are met.

 Vaccine mandate related